 The blame does not lie with the tools, but the users in academia and the agencies that govern and oversee academic institutions and research.
 They are neither well-informed about how to use the tools, nor willing to listen to those who are.
 Given these circumstances, the answer to the question in the title cannot be anything but "No."

-Note: The views expressed here are those of the authors and not of the institutions they belong to.
+Note The views expressed here are those of the authors and not of the institutions to which they belong.

 Acknowledgements